linxinshi/DBpedia-Wikipedia-Toolkit/page-id/readme.md

 Set DEBUG_MODE=True if you want to output result to the console
 Set MONGO_MODE=True if you want to store results into a mongoDB collection (requires pymongo package)

-works fine for DBpedia 2015-10 english version
+works fine with DBpedia 2015-10 english version